Nizzine/Arduino-ARGB-OpenRGB/README.md

 If you cap brightness to ~30–40%, typical draw is ~1.3–1.8 A.

 ### Wiring that actually works (order matters)
 Use a proper 5 V DC supply, not a phone charger.
-(Look for regulated bricks / Mean Well style.)
+(Look for regulated bricks / Mean Well style.).
 Common ground is mandatory: connect PSU GND ↔ MCU GND ↔ LED GND (star or short ground bus).
 No common ground = unstable data.
 Power LEDs directly from the PSU, not from the Nano/Pico 5 V pin.
 Cut USB 5 V back-feed if you also power the MCU from the LED PSU.
 Easiest: leave MCU on USB only, LEDs on PSU, share GND only.
 If you must feed MCU from the PSU 5 V pin, do not also have USB 5 V connected (use a data-only cable or a Schottky diode on 5 V).
 Thick, short power leads to the strip(s): 18–20 AWG.
 Avoid skinny JST pigtails for the main feed.
 Power injection: with 15–20 LEDs per segment you’ll still benefit from:
 Inject 5 V/GND at the start of each strip, and optionally at the far end if whites look pink/yellow.
 Bulk caps: put a 1000 µF (or bigger) 6.3 V+ electrolytic across 5 V<->GND at the start of each strip.
 Data line resistor: 330–470 Ω in series at the strip DIN to tame ringing.
 Level shifting (RP2040 only): RP2040 data is 3.3 V, strips want ~5 V logic.
 Many “work”, but it’s marginal, especially when V drops.
 Use a 74AHCT125/74HCT14 (AHCT preferred).
 Nano is 5 V, so this isn’t needed there.
 Ground reference for data: keep data and its ground bundled; don’t run data long by itself.

 ## Troubleshooting